 David Schonberger, Managing Partner at Radiant Partners, JLL retail investment sales expert Margaret Caldwell and ICSC Chairman David LaRue share what they think is on the horizon for retail investment in 2014 in the short video below.

 ICSC New York Update: Retailers are growing in a calculated and cost effective way by getting creative with store footprints and locations.
 While their appetite for the best sites remains strong, the sought-after high-street space in the city will be limited through 2017, pushing retailers into new areas.
-JLL’s retail experts point to a few emerging New York… Read More
+JLL’s retail experts point to a few… Read More

 ICSC New York UPDATE: The recession took a major toll on the retail real estate sector but, despite waffling consumer confidence, the sector continues to improve.
 Retail now accounts for 19 percent of total U.S. investment volume year-to-date 2013.
 Today, JLL’s retail experts predict upwards of a 20% increase in retail transaction volume in the year ahead driven by four key forces.